yzw1236/dev-forge/README.md

 - Select character types: uppercase, lowercase, numbers, and symbols.
 - Use advanced options to exclude similar or ambiguous characters.
 - View password strength indicator and copy the generated password.

+### JWT Decoder
+- Paste your JWT token in the input field.
+- Click "Decode JWT" to view header, payload, and signature.
+- View token information including expiration and issuance dates.
+- Copy individual sections (header, payload, signature) as needed.

+### Hash Calculator
+- Enter text to calculate hash values.
+- Select from multiple algorithms: MD5, SHA-1, SHA-256, SHA-512, SHA-384, SHA-224.
+- Use "Select All" or "Select None" for bulk operations.
+- Copy individual hash results with one click.

+### Color Format Converter
+- Enter color in any format (hex, RGB, HSL) or use the color picker.
+- View real-time conversion to all supported formats.
+- See color preview and copy any format value.
+- Supports HEX, RGB, HSL, HSV, and CMYK formats.

 ## Tech Stack